bharrisau/bharrisau.github.io/_posts/2013-10-23-usb-vid-pid-solution.markdown

 <!--excerpt-->

 I previously had some stuff written up here, but it was brought to my attention that DFU and CDC-ACM are sufficiently lightweight and tools already exist for them.
 So here is the drastically simplified proposal.
+Two VID/PID pairs are used to cover both a communication class device with a serial port, and a device in firmware update mode.
+I've picked generic names for these devices, 'OSHW serial device' and 'OSHW firmware mode', respectively.
+There is also information for devices that want to provide a firmware update method, but do not need a serial port.

 #### OSHW serial device
 The VID/PID pair of 0x????/0x???? is available to support these devices.
 The device is expected to provide a CDC-ACM interface to emulate a serial port.
 The device MUST comply with the following to use this VID/PID pair: